david-switalski/apirestful-ecommerce/README.md

     ```

 6.  **Start the services with Docker Compose (Recommended Method):**
-    This command will build the image, create the containers, and apply the database migrations.
+    This command will build the Docker image, create the containers for the API and the database, and start the services.
+The API service is configured to automatically run database migrations with Alembic before launching the Uvicorn server.
     ```bash
     docker-compose up --build
     ```